While sun-kissed, glowing skin may be a winner, dry and dull airplane skin most certainly is not!

 It contains antioxidant-rich lotus flower extract, which works hard to soothe skin and keep redness flare ups at bay, while the living waters in the orange blossom helps stimulate circulation to leave you with a glowing complexion.

 While waters hydrate the surface, moisturisers and serums really drive water deep into the skin, and hold it there.
 To avoid dry skin after flying, keep yours handy, and slather on whenever you need a more thorough top-up.

 As soon as your reach your final destination, head to the bathroom and cleanse again using your detergent-free, gentle cleanser.

 Next, exfoliate!
 Even short flights can leave skin looking lacklustre by the time you land.
 Refresh tired skin with gentle exfoliation – our brightening exfoliator gently buffs away dead skin cells, while nourishing moisture-sapped skin with a blend of omegas.

 Follow with an application of our Rosehip face mask Curtain Call to repair skin and leave it looking radiant.

 If you can feel a blemish lurking under the surface, apply a pump of our All Becomes Clear serum for blemish-prone skin to the area – it works brilliantly to reduce inflammation as an on-the-spot treatment.

-Obviously, your final step for truly protected skin is a broad-spectrum SPF - slather plenty on before you leave your hotel, and when you return, give your skin some post-sun nourishment once you’ve cleansed it away.
+Obviously, your final step for truly protected skin is broad-spectrum SPF.
+Slather on a sunscreen for sensitive skin before you leave your hotel, and when you return, give your skin some post-sun nourishment once you’ve cleansed it away.
 Try our ultra-light natural After Sun, or if you’re travelling light with your beauty stash then a few drops of your Rosehip Oil will help soothe and repair.